Ludvig-Lundberg/Ludvig-Lundberg/README.md

 <h1 align="center">Ludvig Lundberg</h1>

-<div align="center">Hello 👋, My name is Ludvig and i'm a second year Front End student in Malmö, Sweden.
-I've studied HTML, CSS/SCSS, Javascript/Typescript, mySQL, Node.Js and more.
-I'm more interested in buildup and design of sites but also functionality of Javascript.</div>
+<div align="center">Hello 👋, My name is Ludvig and I am a Junior Frontend Developer based in Malmö, Sweden.
+I of course know HTML, CSS/SCSS, Javascript/Typescript but also ReactJS, NextJS, mySQL, NodeJS and more.</div>
 <br>
 <br>